Oral Exam Policy

 To pass, the student is expected to excel in all aspects of the oral exam.
 The proposal should generally be of a quality that might reasonably be expected to be competitive for funding if it were submitted to an appropriate agency or funding source.
 This means the proposed aims and approaches are sufficiently developed and described, and propose research that should be achievable in 2-3 years, barring unforeseen obstacles.
 In general, the GMB oral exam is not based on the student having amassed a large amount of data or already made substantial progress on the project.
 However, judgments about feasibility may depend on preliminary data (i.e., cell lines are ready, mutants are made, sequences can be acquired) It is not expected that the ability to do every proposed experiment will already have been demonstrated, but crucial reagents and methods should be shown to be in hand or able to be obtained.

 The student should be able to demonstrate knowledge at two levels.
 First, the student should know general principles of genetics and molecular biology, as taught in core courses.
 This includes being conversant in the language of these fields.
 Second, the student should know the background relevant to the project.
 This includes not only the “facts”, but the experiments and data on which these are based.
 A common question is, “How is that known?”
 It is not expected that the student will know everything that has ever been done, but they must be able to competently demonstrate familiarity with the core literature.
 The student should also know what they don’t know, either because it’s not known or because it’s a gap in their knowledge that they should fill.
-The student is expected to convey the scientific importance of the thesis question and to understand and defend the rationale for the experimental approach that has been selected.
+The student is expected to convey the scientific importance of the research question and to understand and defend the rationale for the experimental approach that has been selected.

 Determining the Outcome